Bleil/weather-mood-gauge/README.md

 # Weather Mood

-This is the code challenge for A Big Circle.
+This is the code challenge for A Big Circle - Amsterdam/Netherlands.

 ## Before start